• Skip to primary navigation

 The line graph shows energy consumption by fuel type in the United States from 1980-2008, with projected use until 2030.

-Petrol and Oil command the biggest share with 35 quadrillion units (35q) in 1980, rising to approximately 40q in 2008 and this trend is set to continue with a projected value of nearly 50q in 2030.
-In 1980 natural gas and coal came in second and third, with around 16q and 20q respectively.
-However, coal overtook natural gas in 1990 and despite some fluctuation, is set to be the second most used fuel in 2030 with just over 30q.
+Petrol and Oil command the biggest share with 35 quadrillion units (35q) in 1980, rising to approximately 40q in 2008, and this trend is set to continue with a projected value of nearly 50q in 2030.
+In 1980 natural gas and coal came in second and third, with around 16q and 20q, respectively.
+However, coal overtook natural gas in 1990 and, despite some fluctuation, is set to be the second most used fuel in 2030 with just over 30q.
 It is predicted that natural gas will level off and remain relatively constant at about 25q.

-Nuclear and the renewable energies all represented around 4q in 1980 and fluctuated up until 2008.
+Nuclear and renewable energies all represented around 4q in 1980 and fluctuated up until 2008.
 It is speculated that nuclear energy will reach 10q by 2030 and solar/wind around 5q, with hydropower dropping and then remaining constant at approximately 2q.

-For a more detailed post visit how to answer IELTS task 1 chart questions.
+For a more detailed post, visit how to answer IELTS task 1 chart questions.

 You may also find my grammar guide for IELTS task 1 useful.
 It has lots of phrases to help you describe data.